Nancy Drew (2002) Movie Review

 In the movie, Nancy doesn't immediately ask the girls to help her investigate as she does in classic books or in the games.
 Bess helps her once on the spur-of-the-moment and then after she's been bailed out of jail, the Drew Crew agree to work together.
 I guess they were trying to show how independent Nancy is while demonstrating that she's taking on too much by herself?

-of the classic series: The Invisible Intruder by Carolyn Keene
+Ned and Nancy from the cover of Book 42 of the classic series: The Invisible Intruder by Carolyn Keene |

 Ned and Nancy's Relationship